SkajeDev/File_Inspector/README.md

 ## Check a single file

-Open directory wtih script in command line and write `python3 fileinspect.py -f {your_file}`
+Open directory with script in command line and write `python3 fileinspect.py -f {your_file}`

 ## Check directory

-Open directory wtih script in command line and write `python3 fileinspect.py -d {your_directory}`
+Open directory with script in command line and write `python3 fileinspect.py -d {your_directory}`

 ## Check directory with saving files in output directory

-Open directory wtih script in command line and write:
+Open directory with script in command line and write:
 `python3 fileinspect.py -d {your_directory} -o {output}`